via-zhang/climate-storytelling/README.md

   <img src="https://github.com/via-zhang/climate-storytelling/blob/main/sea-level-projection/fl_se_slr_depth_frames.png" alt="Figure with 21 images showing projected flooding from sea level rise of 0 feet to 10 feet for a part of the Everglades in South Florida." width="800">
 </p>

-The figure above shows all the images that make up the timelapse, starting at 0 feet (average high tide).
-Each image after shows projected flooding from a 0.5 feet increase in sea level from the previous image, ending at 10 feet above average high tide.
+The figure above shows all the images that make up the timelapse, starting at 0 feet (at the level of average high tides).
+Each image after shows projected flooding from a 0.5 feet increase in sea level from the previous image, ending at 10 feet above average high tides.

+# First Version of the Artwork

+The process of creating this artwork was a journey for me, where I explored various data visualizations and emotions that I wanted to portray before landing on what became the final version.
+This is my initial sketch for `Over the Years`, which includes satellite data and a poem with slightly different wording.
+The portrait is overlaid with a timelapse of modified Sentinel-2 satellite images over a part of the coast of Southwest Florida from 2017 to 2023, downloaded using the `create timelapse animation` tool in [Sentinel Hub EO Browser](https://apps.sentinel-hub.com/eo-browser/).
+I enjoyed exploring the process of creating art with satellite images, as I feel that satellite images have a lot to tell us—not just about the physical landscape but also about how we interact with the environment.
+Ultimately, I decided to use other data in the final artwork as I wanted to show both historical and projected sea level rise in Florida.

 # Acknowledgements
 Thank you for reading about my artwork!
 I am so grateful to the team behind [Climate Storytelling 2075](https://storytelling-2075.tumblr.com/) for their feedback and support in creating this artwork.
 I am inspired by this vibrant community of passionate storytellers and learned so much from everyone.